ramseyt/NotionToHTML/README.md

 ## Limitations

 A flat list of all pages found is returned to the caller.
 Page hierarchy isn't preserved.
 I haven't found a 100% reliable way to tell the difference between a true subpage of a given page, and a mention of a page that's not a subpage.
-Until that happens there's no way for a hierarchy to be exactly right, and it's probably the worst of all cases to be subtly wrong.
-So instead the library returns a flat list of all pages found.
+Until that happens there's no way for a hierarchy to be exactly right and I don't want it to be subtly wrong.

+Comments aren't downloaded.

 ## Installation